 make space for your laminate flooring, and it's the easiest.

-Put a piece of laminate and your underlay up against your door and pencil the width of the latter at the line they reach.
-Use a handsaw to cut your door frame along this pencil line and tap the wood with a chisel and hammer to create the gap you need.
+Put a piece of laminate and your underlay against your door and pencil the width of the latter at the line they reach.
+Use a handsaw to cut your door frame along this pencil line, and tap the wood with a chisel and hammer to create the gap you need.
 Don't install the laminate and flooring just yet, however.
 Do another check, make sure that the space is adequate, and then finish the job.

 Radiator Pipes